Legend (1985 film): Plot

 Upon returning, Jack and his group make their way to Darkness' castle.
 On the way, they are attacked by a swamp hag named Meg Mucklebones, but Jack defeats her by flattering her appearance and then decapitating her.
-At the castle, Jack's group falls into an underground prison cell, where they encounter Blunder, who is revealed to be a fairy gone astray, before he is dragged off by an ogre to be baked into a pie.
-Oona uses her magic to escape their cell and retrieves the keys to free the others.
+At the castle, Jack's group falls into an underground prison cell, where they encounter Blunder, who is revealed to be a dwarf gone astray, before he is dragged off by an ogre to be baked into a pie.
+Oona, who is secretly a fairy, retrieves the keys to free the others.

-Meanwhile, as Lili roams the castle seeking warmth and escape, a dark, dancing entity appears to tempt and turn her into a gothic version of herself.
-Darkness orchestrated this to claim her as his bride, and seemingly seduced, she agrees to wed him on condition that she will be the one to kill the mare in the upcoming ritual.
+Darkness realizes that even he is touched by Lili's innocence and releases her to wander the castle.
+He leaves lavish gifts for her, including an enchanted, dancing dress that hypnotizes her.
+Revealing himself, he asks her to marry him.
+She resists, but then agrees on the condition that she will be the one to kill the mare in the upcoming ritual.
 Overhearing their conversation, Jack and Gump learn Darkness can be destroyed by daylight.
-After saving Blunder, the group takes the ogres' giant metal platters as makeshift mirrors to reflect sunlight into the chamber where the mare is to be sacrificed.
+After saving Blunder, the group takes the ogres' giant metal platters as makeshift mirrors to reflect sunlight into the sacrificial chamber.

-As the ritual begins, Lili tries to free the mare, but Darkness casts onto her a spell of sleep.
-Jack's group redirects the setting sun with the platters as he fights Darkness, finally wounding him with the stallion's alicorn right before the redirected sunlight shines into the room, blasting Darkness to the edge of the eternal void.
+As the ritual begins, Lili frees the mare and Darkness strikes her unconscious.
+Jack fights Darkness, wounding him with the stallion's horn right before the redirected sunlight shines into the room, blasting Darkness to the edge of the void.
 Darkness warns them that because evil lurks in all beings, he will never truly be vanquished.
-Wavering in doubt, Jack finally severs the hands of Darkness, thus expelling him into the void.
-Gump then returns the stallion to life by magically reattaching its alicorn.
-With the stallion reunited with the mare, winter suddenly ends.
-Jack retrieves Lili's ring from the pond and places it on her finger, waking her from the spell.
+Wavering in doubt, Jack finally severs the hands of Darkness, expelling him into the void.
+Gump then returns the stallion to life by magically reattaching its horn.
+With the stallion and mare reunited, winter immediately ends.
+Jack retrieves Lili's ring from the pond and places it on her finger, waking her from Darkness's spell.